Non-simple SLE curves are not determined by their range: Preliminaries

 Let us now recall the definition of the $\CLE_\kappa$ exploration tree from \cite{SHE_CLE} -- we still assume that $\kappa \in (4,8)$ here.
-The $\SLE_{\kappa}(\kappa-6)$ process is a variant of $\SLE_\kappa$ with a special target-invariance property established in \cite{dub2007commutation,SCHRAMM_WILSON}.
+One starts with the $\SLE_\kappa (\kappa-6)$ branching tree as described in the previous subsection (we consider here the one in the upper half-plane, rooted at $0$ and targeting all points in the closed upper half-plane).
 Suppose that $D \subseteq \C$ is a non-trivial simply connected domain and that one chooses a starting point (or root) $x$ on $\partial D$.
-The target-invariance property makes it possible to couple $\SLE_\kappa (\kappa -6)$ processes from this root point to all points in the domain, in such a way that any two of them (targeting $y$ and $y'$, say) coincide up to the first time at which their trace disconnects $y$ from $y'$.
-After $y$ and $y'$ are first separated, the processes then evolve conditionally independently.
-We note that this coupling exists precisely because of the target-invariance of these processes.
-This collection of $\SLE_\kappa (\kappa -6)$ processes starting from $x$ is called the $\SLE_\kappa (\kappa -6)$ branching tree, rooted at $x$.
+By mapping the upper half-plane onto $D$ (and the origin onto $x$), we obtain the $\SLE_\kappa (\kappa -6)$ branching tree in $D$, rooted at $x$.

-Then, using this tree, and guided by the conjectures about discrete models, it is explained in \cite{SHE_CLE} how to define a collection of loops: For each given point $z$, the loop that surrounds $z$ in the loop-ensemble is simply defined as the first clockwise loop that is traced around $z$ by the branch of the exploration tree that targets $z$.
-This defines the $\CLE_{\kappa}$, and gives rise to a number of natural conjectures \cite {SHE_CLE} about this object.
+Then, using this tree, and guided by the conjectures about discrete models, it is explained in \cite{SHE_CLE} how to define a collection of loops.
+For a given point $z$, let $\eta_z$ be the branch of the exploration tree targeted at $z$ and let $\tau_z$ be the first time that $\eta_z$ surrounds $z$ clockwise.
+In other words, $\tau_z$ is the first time $t$ that the harmonic measure of the right side of $\eta_z([0,t])$ as seen from $z$ is $1$.
+Let $\sigma_z$ be the largest time $t$ before $\tau_z$ that the harmonic measure of the right side of $\eta_z([0,t])$ as seen from $z$ is $0$.
+Then the (outermost) loop surrounding $z$ is given by the concatenation of $\eta_z|_{[\sigma_z,\tau_z]}$ with the branch of the exploration tree from $\eta_z(\tau_z)$ to $\eta_z(\sigma_z)$.
+We can for instance consider the collection of all loops that surround points $z$ with rational coordinates.
+This defines the countable collection of loops that form the $\CLE_{\kappa}$, and gives rise to a number of natural conjectures \cite {SHE_CLE} about this object.